Did Supply Chain Make the World Better?

-Optimized supply chain made the world smaller, but did it make it better?
+Optimized supply chain made the world smaller but what about better?

 Once upon a time, those factories in Detroit and Pittsburgh needed most of their raw materials and component suppliers to be local.
 Or at least regional.
 If their supplies couldn’t get to their factories on the back of a mule or the back of a covered wagon, the factory had no use for it.